Do you feel it?

 So pause for a second and think about how this might actually work.
 Visions boards actually set your intentional life in motion because it reminds you to think about what you want more often.

-NOW, it’s not all about just thinking about what you want.
+It’s not all about just thinking about what you want.

 There’s more to it than this.